saf-dmitry/taskpaper-mode/README.md

 ### Shortcuts

-It's common to search TaskPaper items based on there type: project, task, or note.
+It's common to search TaskPaper items based on their type: project, task, or note.

 For example you might want to find the "Inbox" project.
 The default way to do this would be: